YuriHFlowers/MyOwnModelYolo/README.md

 3. Detect crosswalk in your testing images:
 Run the script `python Detector.py`.
 The results will be stored in the `TrainYourOwnYOLO/Data/Source_Images/Test_Image_Detection_Results` folder.

-Let's detect the crosswalk in this image:
+Let's detect the two crosswalks in this image:
 ![crosswalk](Images/MP_TW_P003742.jpg)

 ### Result View